ISSA-NU/buffer_overruns/shellcode/README.md

 With the help of reverse-engineering tool, construct your embedded shellcode to execute '/bin/sh'.

+NOTE: Please perform this exploit on 64 bit system.

 ## Basics

 1. The first six arguments in a function are passed via register `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9`, while the rest go to the stack.